prpole/dissertation/chapter1/main.md

 entanglements, reducing a vast multitude of actors to a single, determining one.

-The problem with ignoring entanglement is ethical, but it also runs up against the same kinds of limits the Herlanders do when they find themselves in an open-air biosphere, short on resources and long on hungry bellies, and above all ill equipped to work with their environment to solve the problem.
+The problem with ignoring entanglement is ethical, in that it devalues the contributions of non-human actors, but it also runs up against the same kinds of limits the Herlanders do when they find themselves in an open-air biosphere, short on resources and long on hungry bellies, and above all ill equipped to work with their environment to solve the problem.
 Entanglement becomes a matter of cold, wet fact when we recognize that this multitude of actors determines how one sees the material limitations to economic growth.
-If human actors are the only thing that make a difference, we can surely surpass our immediate limitations, just like we always do, no matter how unknown the state of our future environment.
+If human actors are the only thing that make a difference, we as a species (imagined as an uncomplicated collective) can surely surpass our immediate limitations, just like we always do, no matter how unknown the state of our future environment.
 This assumption undergirds the Manifesto's peculiar claim that "there is still remarkably little evidence that human population and economic expansion will outstrip the capacity to grow food or procure critical material resources in the foreseeable future"---a notion can only be maintained within the limited frame of the economist's graph.
 As Eileen Crist points out, the Manifesto only admits for evidence certain "insuperable obstacle[s]" to growth, "such as a hard agronomic boundary in food production or the depletion of some indispensable and non-substitutable resource" (251).
-These variables leave out the very real disappearance of biodiversity to an unheard-of degree, mass extinctions on a scale that would usually be understood as an epoch-defining catastrophe---or Crist puts it:
-"mass extinction does not have a technical solution" (250-1, 247).
+These variables leave out the very real disappearance of biodiversity to an unheard-of degree, mass extinctions on a scale that would usually be understood as an epoch-defining catastrophe---or Crist puts it: "mass extinction does not have a technical solution" (250-1, 247).
 But even the economist's variables should not be so easily passed over.
-Absolute agronomic limits may not have been encountered yet, but rapid ecological collapses in response to climate change could bring those limits rapidly into play.
+Absolute agronomic limits may not have been encountered yet, at least not in the sense of food consumption truly outstripping the capacity for food production, but rapid ecological collapses in response to climate change could bring those limits rapidly into play.

-In *Herland*, Gilman offers a way of thinking through situations like the one we face now, in which the ethical limits of control abut the material limits of a full world.
+In *Herland*, Gilman offers a way of thinking through situations like the one faced by twenty-first-century environmentalists, in which the ethical limits of control abut the material limits of a full world.
 More specifically, her novel and its scientific context constitute both the deep roots of "good Anthropocene" thinking and a unique model of it, acknowledging the scale of human influence on the environment while suggesting that this influence should be guided rather than lessened.
 But Gilman's good Anthropocene realizes what more contemporary formulations of it too often miss: namely, that if embracing human control of natural systems can lead to a more sustainable world ecology, we will have to rethink some of the fundamental human categories that have been most impactful.
 Her Herlanders perform just such a reevaluation: revising their concepts of of labor, value, and inhabitation becomes the basis of their survival in the face of circumstances comparable to those of our full, overtaxed, and deteriorating planet.
 This version of the good Anthropocene is premised on a web of mutual determination between the physical environment, the economy, and social structures, arguing for a more nuanced understanding of "progress" that relies on refinement rather than growth.
 Despite this apparent foresight, however, it also foreshadows the hubris and ethical problems that mar the very notion of a "good" Anthropocene a century later.
 Reading *Herland* in the Anthropocene, then, demonstrates the persistence of the idea that the human is simultaneously the biggest threat to the health of the world ecology and its only possible savior.
 It also offers an anticipatory example of the conceptual reworking that the Anthropocene demands.

 <!--These contradictions cut to the heart of
 the naturalist philosophy in the way they deal with environmental determinism.